Tesla buys $1.5B in Bitcoin, will accept as payment soon

 Bitcoin spiked 14% and appeared to briefly hit a new all-time high.
 Shares of Tesla moved higher as well.

-In its fourth quarter earnings report last month Tesla said it had cash and cash equivalents of $19.4 billion.
+In its fourth-quarter earnings report last month Tesla said it had cash and cash equivalents of $19.4 billion.

+Palo Alto-based Tesla reported its first annual net profit in 2020, but once again the company needed regulatory credits purchased by other automakers in order to achieve it.
+Without $1.58 billion in credits for the year, Tesla would have lost money.

+In a year that saw its stock soar to make it the world’s most valuable automaker, Tesla earned $721 million, capped by a $270 million profit in the fourth quarter.
+It was the company’s sixth straight quarterly net profit after years of mostly losses.